anandku06/TypeScript_Mastery/notes.md

     }
     // here this enum has values and each of them is assigned an automatic numerical value starting from 0
 ```

+## Class Properties Annotations
+- annotate class properties with a type.
+- allows you to define the datatype of the property and ensure that it is always consistent